hashicorp/hcp-terraform-operator/docs/faq.md

   - A new operator option `--namespace` allows configuration of namespaces to watch.
 It can be one of the following: all, single, or multiple namespaces.
 By default, the Operator watches all namespaces, and as your setup grows, you can have multiple deployments of the Operator to better handle the load.

-  - A new operator option `--sync-period` allows configure the minimum frequency at which all watched resources are reconciled.
-This will allow keeping Custom Resources synchronized with the Terraform Cloud and react to changes faster.
+  - A new operator option `--sync-period` allows configuration of the minimum frequency at which all watched resources are reconciled.
+This allows faster synchronization of the state between Custom Resources and Terraform Cloud.

   - The Operator creates Terraform Cloud clients per Custom Resource.
 It means that a single deployment of the Operator can work with different organizations or tokens.